 Aguateca is not for the average tourist, but getting there is half the fun.
-Traveling via Laguna Petexbatun you will pass cliffs which offer stunning views.
+Traveling via Laguna (lagoon) Petexbatun and La Pasion River you will pass by boat cliffs which offer stunning views, this boat ride takes around one hour.
 There are no imposing temples in Aguateca, although its ruins are among the best preserved and restored of the Mayan sites in Guatemala.
 The Structure M7-26 which is located immediately north of the Sunken Plaza, is believed to have had an administrative role.
 Many manufactured objects and artifacts such as pottery and basalt mortars were found in this building.

 The Pasion River which includes the Petexbatun Lagoon, is one of the most interesting combinations of waterways, natural beauty and archaeological interest.
 Due to its natural habitat for fauna and flora and its richness with Mayan ruins, the general Peten area has been declared both Cultural and Natural Heritage of Humanity by UNESCO and has since been the only place on earth to have received these two recognition’s.